gamemanual0/gm0/source/docs/team-sustainment/starting-a-team.rst

 Starting a Team
 ===============

 So you want to start an FTC team… but have no clue how!
 Here’s a few tips on how to get up and running.
+This article covers recruiting members and mentors, structuring your team, and pitching your budget.

 Reach out locally to recruit members.
 -------------------------------------